 Faulty Integrated Sound Card or Connector

-A lot of the time, when a computer component or peripheral breaks, simply replacing it is usually the best and most efficient option.
-Repairs are often either impossible or they are just too expensive and/or time-consuming to be worth the time and money that goes into them.
+A lot of the time, when a computer component or peripheral breaks, replacing it is usually the best and most efficient option.
+Repairs are often either impossible, or they are just too expensive and time-consuming to be worth the time and money that goes into them.

 Now, hardware problems that have to do with a motherboard’s integrated sound card or with one of the audio connectors aren’t very common, and if there is a problem with the motherboard straight out of the box, the warranty will ensure that you get a new, fully functional motherboard.

-However, if something goes wrong somewhere along the way and you don’t want to deal with the hassle of getting a new motherboard or having your PC out of commission while it is “in the shop”, just buying a sound card could save you time and, possibly, even money.
+However, if something goes wrong somewhere along the road, and you don’t want to deal with the hassle of getting a new motherboard or having your PC out of commission while it is “in the shop,” just buying a sound card could save you time and, possibly, even money.

 Audio Quality – Do I Need a Sound Card?

-That said, as far as audio quality itself is concerned, both the sound card and the speakers/headphones are important.
-You could get a clearer and more immersive sound by buying a good sound card, but if you want to get the most out of it, you’d need to invest in quality speakers/headphones as well.
-Needless to say, this would be a hefty and tricky investment, seeing as how the benefits are so dubious and subjective.
+That said, as far as the audio quality itself is concerned, both the sound card and the speakers/headphones are important.
+You could get a more precise and more immersive sound by buying a good sound card, but if you want to get the most out of it, you’d need to invest in quality speakers/headphones as well.
+This would be a hefty and tricky investment since the benefits are dubious and subjective.

-On the other hand, if you’re thinking about getting a sound card because your motherboard’s integrated audio solution lacks the necessary connectors or because it’s not working properly for whatever reason, then a new dedicated sound card could make your life easier.
+On the other side, if you’re thinking about getting a sound card because your motherboard’s integrated audio solution lacks the necessary connectors or because it’s not working correctly, then a new dedicated sound card could make your life easier.

 Ultimately, only you can decide whether a pricey sound card and high-end audio gear are worth buying for the sake of enhanced sound quality alone.
 On the other hand, if you’re considering it because you want to replace an inadequate or faulty integrated sound card, then getting a dedicated sound card could save you both time and money.